RickStrahl/DotnetDesktopRuntimeInstaller/README.md

-Dotnet Desktop Runtime Downloader and Installer
+Dotnet Desktop Runtime Checker and Installer
 -----------------------------------------------

 This project creates a tiny Windows Console executable that can be shipped with a .NET Core application **to ensure that a minimum version of the Desktop Runtime is installed**.